deepanshs/mrsimulator/docs/user_guide/method/method.rst

 *This section under construction*

-The amplitude of a transition pathway signal derives from the product of mixing amplitudes associated with each transfer between transitions, e.g.,
+The amplitude of a transition pathway signal derives from the product of mixing amplitudes associated with each transfer between transitions in a transition pathway, e.g.,

 .. math::
     (a_{0A})\,\hat{t}_A \rightarrow (a_{0A}a_{AB})\,\hat{t}_B\rightarrow (a_{0A}a_{AB}a_{BC})\,\hat{t}_C \rightarrow \cdots

 Here, :math:`a_{0A}` is the amplitude of the initial :math:`\hat{t}_A` transition, :math:`a_{AB}` is the mixing amplitude for the transfer from :math:`\hat{t}_A` to :math:`\hat{t}_B`,  :math:`a_{BC}` is the mixing amplitude for the transfer from :math:`\hat{t}_B` to :math:`\hat{t}_C`, and so on.
-Eliminating a transition with a TransitionQuery in a spectral or delay event sets the eliminated transition's pathway amplitude to zero.
+The growing product :math:`(a_{0A}a_{AB}a_{BC} \cdots)` is the transition pathway amplitude.
+Eliminating a transition with a TransitionQuery in a spectral or delay event sets the eliminated transition's pathway amplitude to zero, i.e., it prunes that transition pathway branch.

 Default Total Mixing between Adjacent Spectral or Delay Events
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 In previous discussions, we made no mention of the efficiency of transfer between selected transitions in adjacent **SpectralEvent** objects.
-As a default behavior, **mrsimulator** places the total mixing event, ``MixingEvent(query="TotalMixing")`` between all SpectralEvent or DelayEvent objects, unless another type of MixingEvent is explicitly placed between SpectralEvent or DelayEvent objects.
-A total mixing event simply assumes (unrealistically) that all selected transitions in the two adjacent spectral or delay events are connected with a mixing amplitude of 1.
+This is because, as a default behavior, **mrsimulator** does a *total mixing*, i.e., it connects all selected transitions in the two adjacent spectral or delay events.
+In other words, if the first of two adjacent SpectralEvents has three selected transitions and the second has two selected transitions, then **mrsimulator** will make :math:`3 \times 2 = 6` connections, i.e., six transition pathways passing from the first to second SpectralEvents.

+Additionally, this total mixing event assumes that every connection has a mixing amplitude of 1.
+This is obviously unrealistic, but if used correctly gives a significant speed up in the simulation by avoid the need to calculate mixing amplitudes.

 .. warning::
-    The use of total mixing complicates the comparison of integrated intensities among different methods.
+    The use of total mixing, i.e., the default mixing, can complicate the comparison of integrated intensities between different methods, depending on the selected transition pathways.

-If this default behavior had been explicitly shown in the previous example, the events list in the first **SpectralDimension** would have looked like
+If this default mixing behavior had been explicitly shown in the previous example, the events list in the first **SpectralDimension** would have looked like the code below.

 .. plot::
     :context: close-figs